Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

-As a singer and a vocal coach working with emerging and established artists, I use this singing and performance confidence framework as part of the cyclical seasons that are the vocal development journey.
+As a singer and a vocal coach working with emerging and established artists, I use my singing and performance confidence framework as part of the cyclical seasons that are the vocal development journey.

 The stages are: